Updated: 2 days ago

 It usually seems like water is everywhere.
 Until you need some!
 I have a gallon jug that I fill with water before we leave so we always have water when we stop.
 I just put a little in the water bowl and let them drink that, then refill as needed.
 If you’re camping, campgrounds usually have hoses where it can be refilled; gas stations may also have areas where you can fill water jugs.

 A fun walking/hiking accessory is the Highwave Auto Dog Mug.
 This water bottle includes a bowl on the top, so you just squeeze the bottom to fill it up.
 Best part, once you release pressure, the water sucks back into the bottle, or you can just dump it if there’s dog slobber!

-We do a lot of national forest camping, so of course dogs are welcome!
-If you let your dog off the lead, be sure they don’t run off.
-Personally, we can trust Jake to stay in camp; Boone, not quite yet!
-We’ve been taking a long lead rope so we can tie him up when we’re busy cooking or prepping camp, then we’ll let him run around when we can give him our full attention.
+We do a lot of national forest camping, so of course, dogs are welcome!
+If you let your dog off the lead, be sure they don’t run away.
+It's a good idea to also take a long lead rope with you so you can tie the dog up while cooking, prepping camp, or doing other things where your attention may be away from your dog.

 Take treats for extra energy during hikes and other outings

 Pack extra plastic bags so you can pick up waste during your trip